Sp3rick/GroupHelp/plugins.md

 NOTE: user.perms is a temporary item, it's not intended to be saved in the database (database does not save it) Any "msg" object contains msg.command (result of api/utils/parseCommand(msg.text)) --Targets--
-Any msg.command object may contain an msg.command.target object if a command target user is found Also cb.target may exhist, builded up from user id after "?" in cb.data user.waitingReplyTarget is set if a target if found in user.waitingReplyType (after "?")
+Any message object may contain an msg.target object if a command or message target user is found Also cb.target may exhist, builded up from user id after "?" in cb.data user.waitingReplyTarget is set if a target if found in user.waitingReplyType (after "?")